 Tracking identity information for the many entities using an enterprise network is a challenge without a proper system in place.
-The knowledge that only certain entities can access specific applications and data enhances both security and operations within an organization.
-Identity management provides a first line of protection against cyber threats, whether from inside or outside the enterprise firewall.
+The knowledge that only certain entities can access specific applications and data enhances both security and operations within an organisation.
+Identity management provides a first line of protection against cyberthreats, whether from inside or outside the enterprise firewall.

 Employees often cannot remember and maintain multiple secure passwords to access the resources they need to get their jobs done.
-By streamlining communication processes and access control, identity management not only improves IT security, it improves the user experience as well.
+By streamlining communication processes and access control, identity management improves not only IT security but also the user experience.
 Identity management systems make it possible for employees to securely and conveniently access the apps and data they need to do their work no matter where they are, enabling them to be more productive.

 What are the differences between identity management and access management?

 The terms identity management and access management are often used interchangeably or in combination.
 But a distinction does exist between the two concepts.